yanwu-728/JuliaOptimizationChallenge.jl/docs/src/newindex.md

 - Assign a type for any collection of elements that we created
 - Used push! and append! to add to vectors without creating a new vector
+- Keep track of the junction visited using a set so that we can check if a junction has been visited in constant time

 ## Upper Bound